treeherder/dice/README.md

 # dice
 ----

 dice.clj is a regex function for dungeons and dragons style dice notation.
+This program is not meant to be a standalone application.